mohsentaleb/react-datetimepicker/README.md

-# 📦 React Tailwindcss Date-Time Picker
+# 📦 React TailwindCSS Date and Time Picker

 This is a feature rich React date-time picker component built with **React 18** and [Vitejs](https://vitejs.dev/) which supports: